 Predicting the genotypes and phenotypes of offspring from given crosses is the best way to test your knowledge of Mendelian genetics.
 Given a multihybrid cross that obeys independent assortment and follows a dominant and recessive pattern, several generalized rules exist; you can use these rules to check your results as you work through genetics calculations (Table 12.5).
 To apply these rules, first you must determine n, the number of heterozygous gene pairs (the number of genes segregating two alleles each).
-For example, a cross between AaBb and AaBb heterozygous.
+For example, a cross between AaBb and AaBb heterozygotes has an n of 2.
+In contrast, a cross between AABb and AABb has an n of 1 because A is not heterozygous.